sliemeobn/elementary/README.md

 ### 🚧 Work in progress 🚧

-The list of built-in attributes is quite short still, but adding them is quite easy (and can be done in external packages as well).
+The list of built-in attributes is rather short still, but adding them is really simple (and can be done in external packages as well).

 Feel free to open a PR with additional attributes that are missing from the model.